michael-haerle/OLS_Regression_Challenge/README.md

 [[Back to top](#top)]
 - Python files used for exploration:
     - wrangle.py
+    - explore.py
     - model.py

 ### Takeaways from exploration:
-- Tax Value has a positive correlation with house_size_large, decade, full_bathroom, year_built, square_feet, bathrooms, and bedrooms.
-- Any decade after the 1960's is above the average Tax Value.
-- There were only 12 properties sold on Santa Catalina Island.
-- Fireplaces does not apear to be useful for the modeling phase.
-- Decade and the house_size columns will be used during the modeling phase.
+- Only 1/3 of the people diagnosed actually died.
+- The Mid-Aged bin has a slightly higher average deathrate then young or old does.
+- The red binned [22640, 34218.1] income has more counties with extreme levels of deathrate.
+- The blue binned (61494.5, 125635] income has a majority of their counties below the average deathrate.
 ***

 ## <a name="stats"></a>Statistical Analysis
 [[Back to top](#top)]

-### Stats Test 1: Chi Square
+### Stats Test 1: PearsonR

 #### Hypothesis:
-- The null hypothesis (H<sub>0</sub>) is: The Decade Built and Tax Value are independent.
+- The null hypothesis (H<sub>0</sub>) is: There is no relationship between deathrate and incidence rate.
-- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between tax value and the Decade Built.
+- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between deathrate and incidence rate.

 #### Confidence level and alpha value:
 - I established a 95% confidence level
 - alpha = 1 - confidence, therefore alpha is 0.05

 #### Results:
+- Correlation: 0.44
+- P-value: 6.73e-83
-- We reject the null hypothesis that The Decade Built and Tax Value are independent
+- We reject the null hypothesis that There is no relationship between the Deathrate and Incidence Rate.
-- There is a relationship between tax value and the Decade Built
+- There is a relationship between the Deathrate and Incidence Rate.
-- 3.9309219442730487e-16
-- Chi2 214095.42
-- Degrees of Freedom 208846

-### Stats Test 2: Chi Square
+### Stats Test 2: PearsonR

 #### Hypothesis:
-- The null hypothesis (H<sub>0</sub>) is: The Year Built in LA and Tax value are independent.
+- The null hypothesis (H<sub>0</sub>) is: There is no relationship between deathrate and poverty percent.
-- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between Tax Value and the Year Built in LA.
+- The alternate hypothesis (H<sub>1</sub>) is: There is a relationship between deathrate and poverty percent.

 #### Confidence level and alpha value:
 - I established a 95% confidence level